Joshua Kimmich Should Be A Mainstay at Bayern | Pakistan Tribune

 The transition from being a fringe player to a mainstay in the starting lineup is a huge leap for any player.
-Such as been the case for Bayern’s Joshua Kimmich.
+Such has been the case for Bayern’s Joshua Kimmich.

-Kimmich, 21, dazzled in a Champions League fixture against Russian outfit FC Rostov.
-He bagged a brace as Bayern utterly dominated their first Champions League game of the season.
+Kimmich, 21, dazzled against Russian outfit FC Rostov, bagging a brace as Bayern utterly dominated their first Champions League game of the season.
 His touch was nothing short of sublime throughout the tie.

 The 5-0 victory against Rostov was on the cards even before kick-off.
-However, Rostov’s inability to launch counter attacks came across as a huge surprise.
+However, the Russian outfit’s inability to launch counter attacks came across as a huge surprise.

 The midfield combination of Thiago, Vidal and Kimmich ensured that Bayern won the ball back quickly anytime they lost possession.
 Bayern made 29 interceptions in the game; the midfield trio made 15 of those.

-The Germany international played a pivotal part alongside Vidal and Thiago in controlling the game and slowly opening up Rostov’s defence.
+The Germany international played a pivotal part alongside Vidal and Thiago in controlling the game, slowly opening up Rostov’s defence.

 The 21-year-old was introduced into the fray by Ancelotti at the start of the season.
 He was called up to the German National team in a similar manner to feature as a right-back.

-Kimmich has featured at Xabi Alonso expense’s in four of his last five appearances for Bayern.
-His ability to feature anywhere in midfield and as a full-back underlines his versatility.
+Kimmich has featured at the expense of Xabi Alonso in four of his last five appearances for Bayern.
+His ability to play anywhere in midfield and as a full-back underlines his versatility.

-He’s quite similar to Dortmund’s Ilkay Gundogan as UEFA’s Philip Rober has noted in the past.
+He shares similarities with Dortmund’s Ilkay Gundogan as UEFA’s Philip Rober has noted in the past.
 Both players have the ability to win the ball back cleanly, but Kimmich is notably more decisive in front of goal.

-Kimmich cites Bastian Schweinsteiger as his inspiration.
-His style of play is quite similar to Schweinsteiger’s.
-He always aims to boss the midfield and get his name on the scoresheet as much as he can.
+Kimmich’s style of play is similar to that of Bastian Schweinsteiger, and he often cites the veteran midfielder as his source of inspiration.
+He’s always keen on dictating play and getting his name on the scoresheet as much as he can.

-Bayern Munich would benefit a great deal with Joshua playing every week.
-Renato Sanches hasn’t looked the part ever since he arrived at the Allianz.
+Bayern Munich would benefit a great deal with Joshua playing every week as Renato Sanches hasn’t looked the part ever since he arrived at the Allianz.
 At the moment Kimmich is a better alternative to the Portuguese star.
-His constant desire to get into the crux of games has helped Bayern’s resolve thus far.
+His consistent desire to get into the crux of games has helped Bayern’s resolve thus far.

 Kimmich’s Best Position